aarboleda1/testing/README.md

 Your data team has made available a JSON API endpoint that returns data as in conversations.json.

 ## Challenges
 The most difficult challenge was the data analysis and understanding.
 In my './utils.js' folders is where the data calculated is.
 Furthermore, before doing any calculations, I had to take some time to establish a 'conversation' and how to handle the one to many relationships in emails.
+See above to take a look at my assumptions.

 ## Features
-- Data sent through a Node Server
+- Data sent through a Express.js server

 ## Libraries used and why I chose them
 - **React**